-But that was months ago.
+But that was over a year ago.
 In February, Knox shared a photo of a pint-size pair of lederhosen and wrote, tagging Robinson,"...I guess I have to make a baby to wear these cute little lederhosen I just found! @emcee_carbon."

-And if anyone knows the importance of seizing the day, it's Amanda Knox.
-No quotation marks necessary.
+If anyone knows the importance of seizing the day, it's Amanda Knox—and, apparently, Chris Robinson.

 He went ahead and proposed on Sunday, the magical moment captured for posterity on, where else, Instagram.